 Dr. Shuster will serve as the primary mentor for the Cancer Teaching Fellows.
 She is a tenure-track associate professor in the Biology department at NMSU, with extensive undergraduate teaching experience.
 Dr. Shuster is a recipient of the Donald C. Roush and Westhafer Awards for Excellence in Teaching at NMSU.

 Dr. Peterson will serve as an informational and teaching resource prior to the Fellows' two-week residency at NMSU.
-Upon the Fellows' return, she will provide information about opportunities for additional teaching experiences at the FHCRC, NMSU, and local and/or regional undergraduate universities.
+Upon the Fellows' return, she will provide information about opportunities for additional teaching experiences at Fred Hutch, NMSU, and local and/or regional undergraduate universities.
 In addition, she will offer counsel to Fellows seeking guidance about their career path, as well as mentorship during the job search process.

 Cancer Teaching Fellows will receive a $1,000 honorarium, as well as the local per diem for food and housing in Las Cruces.
 The program will also cover the cost of airfare from Seattle to El Paso and back.
 Fellows are responsible for securing their airfare, housing, and local transportation for the duration of two-week residency (if desired); rental cars are available at the El Paso International Airport.
-The program managers, Helena Loest and/or Jennifer Anderson, will advise on making the travel arrangements. *Housing options near the NMSU campus include:
+The program manager, Helena Loest and/or Program Coordinator, Marilyn Drennan, will advise on making the travel arrangements. *Housing options near the NMSU campus include:

 The Extended Stay: Value Place 2080 South Triviz Drive; (575) 528-2046 This facility includes one- and two-person studios that feature a full size refrigerator, two-burner stovetop, microwave, dining table and chairs, cable and high-speed internet access, laundry, and vending machines.
 Rates: One-person studio, ~ $179 (including tax) per week; two-person studio, ~ $220.52 (including tax) per week.
 Please note: A $100 refundable deposit is required.
 Utensils, dishes, cookware, and other limited appliances will be provided by the ITREC program.